Helping You Find And Use Your Voice To Seek Justice

 You need to seek out a Lexington nursing home neglect attorney as soon as you notice the signs of elder abuse.
 The sooner you reach out to us, the sooner we can begin investigating your claim, gathering evidence and making sure that the perpetrator does not hurt any more senior citizens.

-Nursing Home Abuse Litigation Experience
+Nursing Home Abuse Attorneys With Litigation Experience

 We regularly litigate nursing home abuse lawsuits.
 However, our reputation as a trial law firm can put us in a position to obtain a better settlement.
 Through strategic mediation and negotiation, we often help our clients reach positive solutions without setting foot in a courtroom.
 If the insurance company refuses to offer a fair compensation offer, we are prepared for aggressive litigation.